scaljeri/e2e-testing-in-action/README.md

-# protractor-basic-auth
-How to use basic authentication together with Protractor
+# How to setup Selenium/Protractor for local or Browserstack

 [Blogpost])(https://scaljeri.github.io/protractor-basic-auth/)